 Over the past decade, representations and warranties insurance (RWI or R&W) has become an established tool in the merger and acquisition (M&A) toolbox for both private equity and strategic buyers.
 In fact, RWI is used in an estimated 75% of private equity transactions and 64% of larger strategic acquisitions.

 We have good news for buyers: Broad coverage and competitive pricing are the keywords for RWI in 2023.

 Learn more in Woodruff Sawyer’s updated Guide for this evolving coverage.

-R&W insurance is essentially a breach of contract coverage designed to enhance or replace the indemnification given by the seller to the buyer.
-In short, once the ink has dried on the merger or acquisition deal, R&W covers some of the unforeseen costs caused by any breaches of the seller’s representations, whether it involves issues with their customer contracts, employment agreements, or the super-secret recipe of their product (i.e., intellectual property or “IP”).
+R&W insurance is a breach-of-contract coverage designed to enhance or replace the indemnification given by the seller to the buyer.
+In short, R&W covers loss caused by any breaches of the seller’s representations, whether it involves issues with their customer contracts, employment agreements, or the secret recipe of their product (i.e., intellectual property or IP).